adonisjs/v5-docs/content/releases/out-of-preview.md

 ```

 ## Breaking changes
-If you are getting errors right now, we will walk through the breaking changes together and fix them.
+You will start receiving some errors right after upgrading the packages.
+It is alright, as we will walk through the breaking changes together and fix them.

+As the first step, do check your Node.js version and ensure you are running `Node >= 14.15.4`.
+The preview release worked with Node 12 as well, but now **AdonisJS needs 14.15.4 and above**.

 ---